searobbersduck/AIGC_Note/Diffusion/Models/StableDiffusion/stable-diffusion-2.md

 * **Training**
   * **Training Data**
+    * LAION-5B and subsets (details below).
+The training data is further filtered using LAION's NSFW detector, with a "p_unsafe" score of 0.1 (conservative).
   * **Training Procedure**
     * Images are encoded through an encoder, which turns images into latent representations.
 The autoencoder uses a relative downsampling factor of 8 and maps images of shape H x W x 3 to latents of shape H/f x W/f x 4
     * Text prompts are encoded through the OpenCLIP-ViT/H text-encoder.